-Income protection for contractors, often called Executive Income Protection, is a type of insurance that pays out a monthly benefit in the event that you become too ill or injured to work.
-Similarly to traditional income protection insurance, it's designed to protect your outgoings, such as your mortgage, rent, utilities and groceries, during the time that you're unable to work.
+Income protection for contractors, often called Executive Income Protection, is a type of sickness insurance that pays out a monthly benefit if you become too ill or injured to work.
+Similarly to traditional income protection insurance, it's designed to protect your outgoings, such as your mortgage, rent, utilities and groceries, when you're unable to work.

-- You're able to cover up to 80% of your income, which includes your salary, dividend drawdown, pension and National Insurance contributions.
+- You can cover up to 80% of your monthly income, including your salary, dividend drawdown, pension and National Insurance contributions.

-- You can opt for a policy which will pay out after 4 weeks of injury or illness.
+- You can opt for a policy which will pay out after four weeks of injury or illness (deferred period).

 - You can protect your income up until your expected retirement age.

-Contractor Income Protection covers up to 80% of your income if you're unable to work due to illness or injury.
-With this type of insurance, you can protect both your salary and dividend payments, alongside National Insurance and pension contributions.
-Uniquely, you can also protect your partner's dividend drawdown too, just so long as they're in a non-profit generating role within the business.
+A Contractor Income Protection Insurance policy covers up to 80% of your normal income if you cannot work due to illness or injury.
+With this type of self-employed insurance, you can protect your salary and dividend payments, alongside National Insurance and pension contributions.
+You can also cover your partner's dividend drawdown, just as long as they're in a non-profit generating role within the business.

 1. Setting up a policy

-When it comes to setting up an income protection policy, a lot of thought and consideration should be given to ensure you have the right level of cover.
-It's why it always pays to speak to a specialist, like our partners at Sandbourne, as they'll be able to guide you through everything from configuring a policy to choosing the best insurer for your circumstances.
+When it comes to setting up a contractor protection policy, a lot of thought and consideration should be given to ensure you have the right level of cover.
+It's why it always pays to speak to a specialist, like our partners at Sandbourne, as they'll be able to guide you through everything from configuring your income protection policy to choosing the best insurer for your circumstances.

 2. Making a claim

-In the event that you're unable to work and need to make a claim, you can do so via your insurer's dedicated claims team.
-Their contact details alongside information about their specific claims process will be located in your policy documentation.
+If you're unable to work and need to make a claim, you can do so via your insurer's dedicated claims team.
+Your policy documentation will include their contact details and information about their specific claims process.

 3. Receiving a payout

-As soon as your claim has been approved by your insurer and assuming your deferral period has passed, you'll start to receive a monthly payment in lieu of your wages.
+As soon as your claim has been approved by your insurer and assuming your deferral period has passed, you'll start to receive a monthly payment instead of your wages.
 You'll continue to receive this income until one of the following happens:

 - Your payment period expires